isabelrios/demo-github-actions/README.md

 # demo-github-actions
-Trying to use github-actions to create a PR
+Trying to use github-actions to create a pull request